curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 faice agent red --disable-pull grepwrap.red.yml
 ```

-The output file will be moved to the `outputs` directory.
+The output file will be automatically copied from the container filesystem to the `outputs` directory in your current working directory.
 Use `cat outputs/out.txt` to check the programs output.

 ### Push Image to Container Registry